Trilinear compensated compactness and Burnett's conjecture in general relativity: Introduction

 Due to the nonlinearity of the Einstein equations, the limit $h_0$ does not necessarily satisfy \eqref{eq:Vac}.
 Instead, in general it is possible for $h_0$ to satisfy

 (where $R$ is the scalar curvature) for some non-trivial stress-energy-momentum tensor $T$.
 This tensor $T$ that arise in the limit can be interpreted as an effective matter field.

 A question arises as to what type of effective matter field can arise in such a limiting process.
 In this direction, Burnett made the following conjecture\footnote{{We remark that in the original \cite{Burnett}, \eqref{eq:bounds.caricature} is only required to hold up to $k=2$.
-We impose the slightly stronger assumption that \eqref{eq:bounds.caricature} holds up to $k=4$ in view of the result that we prove in this paper.}}: \begin{conjecture}[Burnett \cite{Burnett}] Given $(\mathcal M,h_n)$ and $(\mathcal M, h_0)$ above, the limit $h_0$ is isometric to a solution to the Einstein--massless Vlasov system, i.e.~the effective stress-energy-momentum tensor corresponds to that of massless Vlasov matter\footnote{We remark that in Conjecture~\ref{conj:Burnett}, ``Einstein--massless Vlasov system'' has to be appropriately formulated to include \emph{measure-valued} Vlasov fields since there are known examples for which the limits are isometric to solutions to the Einstein--null dust system.}. \end{conjecture} Conjecture~\ref{conj:Burnett} can be interpreted as stating that the effective matter field must be propagating with the speed of light and that the matter propagating in different directions do not directly interact, but only interact through their effect on the geometry; see \cite{Burnett}.
+We impose the slightly stronger assumption that \eqref{eq:bounds.caricature} holds up to $k=4$ in view of the result that we prove in this paper.}}: \begin{conjecture}[Burnett \cite{Burnett}] Given $(\mathcal M,h_n)$ and $(\mathcal M, h_0)$ above, the limit $h_0$ is isometric to a solution to the Einstein--massless Vlasov system, i.e.~the effective stress-energy-momentum tensor corresponds to that of massless Vlasov matter. \end{conjecture}

+We refer the reader to Sections~\ref{sec:EMV}--\ref{sec:null.dust} below for definitions concerning the Einstein--massless Vlasov system.
+We remark that in Conjecture~\ref{conj:Burnett}, ``Einstein--massless Vlasov system'' has to be appropriately formulated to include \emph{measure-valued} Vlasov fields since there are known examples for which the limits are isometric to solutions to the Einstein--null dust system.
+For further background on the Einstein--Vlasov system, see for instance \cite{Andreasson,Ringstrom}.

+Conjecture~\ref{conj:Burnett} can be interpreted as stating that the effective matter field must be propagating with the speed of light and that the matter propagating in different directions do not directly interact, but only interact through their effect on the geometry; see \cite{Burnett}.

 Our main result is a proof of Conjecture~\ref{conj:Burnett} under two additional assumptions: \begin{enumerate} \item ($\mathbb U(1)$ symmetry.)
 The sequence $\{h_n\}_{n=1}^{+\infty}$ and the limit $h_0$ all admit a $\mathbb U(1)$ symmetry (without necessarily obeying a polarization condition). \item (Elliptic gauge.)
 All the metrics can be put in an elliptic gauge and the bounds \eqref{eq:bounds.caricature} hold in this gauge. \end{enumerate}